xushaoxiao/allinone-via-bazelmod/doc/blog/Benefits and challenges of monorepo development practices.md

 affecting other teams.
 They can validate the microservice in a test environment before sending it into production, and keep both the old and new versions available.

-**Containerization lets you deploy and test microservices independently without worrying about their different tools and programming languages.**
+**Containerization lets you deploy and test microservices independently without worrying about their different bazel and programming languages.**

-CI/CD tools can scale automatically and help you manage complex deployments so that you can build, test, and even deploy individual microservices from within a larger monorepo.
+CI/CD bazel can scale automatically and help you manage complex deployments so that you can build, test, and even deploy individual microservices from within a larger monorepo.

 ## Deciding on a strategy that works for your team